-Andrea reflexively blocked his tackle, easily pushing him to the side in his enfeebled state.
-He lost his balance and toppled backwards over the balcony railing.
+Andrea reflexively blocked his tackle, easily pushing him to the side once he was off balance.
+He toppled backwards over the balcony railing.
 Marko grabbed the sisters by the arms.
-One shouted word from him and they disappeared.
+One shouted word from him and a portal opened.
+They were gone in the blink of an eye.
 Ethan gasped, staring dumbly at the empty space they had just occupied.
 Enmerkar’s splayed fingers closed on thin air.
 He had rushed forward and almost succeeded in grasping the amulet around Janet’s neck.
 Ethan ran to the balcony railing and stared down at Dorian’s crumpled body on the concrete floor below.

 Enmerkar let out an enraged roar, before vaulting up and over the side of the balcony.
-Ethan watched him descend down towards Doran, landing with both feet on his head.
-From his great height, Ethan heard the sickening crunch of Dorian’s skull being crushed.
+Ethan watched him descend down towards Doran, landing with both feet on Dorian’s head.
+From the balcony, Ethan heard the sickening crunch of Dorian’s skull crushing.
 He ran to the hall and stumbled down the stairs, in his haste to confirm what his disbelieving eyes had just seen.
 Dorian lay were he had landed, his head shattered open like an exploded watermelon.
 Enmerkar was still grinding one foot into the pulpy mess.

 “What the hell are you doing?
 Show some respect.
 The man is dead,” yelled Ethan.

 “He deserves to die for his stupidity, but he is not dead.
 I should let him walk around like this to teach him a lesson,” spat Enmerkar.